wp-plugins/performerjs/readme.txt

 For beginners:

-Ever wanted to put those really great effects on your website, but didn’t know how to start?
+Ever wanted to put those really great effects on your website, but didn't know how to start?
 Yeah, so have we.
-That’s why we wrote [Performer](http://performerjs.org "JavaScript without the code") – to take away the pain.
+That's why we wrote [Performer](http://performerjs.org "JavaScript without the code") – to take away the pain.
 AJAX, toggling visibility, form and password checking, tabbing, inline editing and more.
-We’ve got it all.
+We've got it all.
 Check out [all the features here](http://performerjs.org/docs "The full list of Performer features"), or download the PerformerJS plugin to get started.

 For intermediate developers: